Personalized medicine: Population screening

 Through the use of genomics (microarray), proteomics (tissue array), and imaging (fMRI, micro-CT) technologies, molecular-scale information about patients can be easily obtained.
 These so-called molecular biomarkers have proven powerful in disease prognosis, such as with cancer.
 The main three areas of cancer prediction fall under cancer recurrence, cancer susceptibility and cancer survivability.
 Combining molecular scale information with macro-scale clinical data, such as patients' tumor type and other risk factors, significantly improves prognosis.
 Consequently, given the use of molecular biomarkers, especially genomics, cancer prognosis or prediction has become very effective, especially when screening a large population.
 Essentially, population genomics screening can be used to identify people at risk for disease, which can assist in preventative efforts.

-Genetic data can be used to construct polygenic scores, which estimate traits such as disease risk by summing the estimated effects of individual variants discovered through a GWAS.
+Genetic data can be used to construct polygenic scores, which estimate traits such as disease risk by summing the estimated effects of individual variants discovered through a GWA study.
 These have been used for a wide variety of conditions, such as cancer, diabetes, and coronary artery disease.
 Many genetic variants are associated with ancestry, and it remains a challenge to both generate accurate estimates and to decouple biologically relevant variants from those that are coincidentally associated.
 Estimates generated from one population do not usually transfer well to others, requiring sophisticated methods and more diverse and global data.
 Most studies have used data from those with European ancestry, leading to calls for more equitable genomics practices to reduce health disparities.
 Additionally, while polygenic scores have some predictive accuracy, their interpretations are limited to estimating an individual's percentile and translational research is needed for clinical use.